yaronGithub/Tripza-AI/PLANNING.md

 - **Plan Quality**: User satisfaction with generated itineraries
 - **Sharing Activity**: Number of plans shared and viewed
 - **Retention**: Users returning to create multiple trips
+- **AI Effectiveness**: Quality of AI-generated descriptions and recommendations